akuafo/ai-anki/README.md

 Some technical notes:

-Anki does not provide a cloud-based API so installing the Anki client on the desktop is the only practical way to access an Anki deck.
-There is a feature called Anki Connect which does include an API, but it's similarly restricted to only local connections from the desktop.
-Moreover, it requires installing an extension.
-So there didn't appear to offer any benefit of using Anki Connect over directly querying the sqlite database.
+Anki does not provide a cloud-based API so installing the Anki client on the desktop seemed like the most flexible way to retrieve the daily cards.
+Other options for interfacing with Anki include Anki Connect (local HTTP interface on the desktop) or building an Anki Add-on, both of which add complexity and also still require manual interaction with the desktop client.

 This script supports two scenarios:  vocabulary in a single language, and vocabulary for language learning.
 The difference is that language learning version returns two sentences in different languages, while the single language version returns two different sentences in the same language.
 They use different OpenAI prompts which can be customized.